fepitre/qubes-builderv2/README.md

 Stages:
     fetch prep build post verify sign publish upload

+Option:
+    Input value for option is of the form:

+        1. key=value
+        2. parent-key:key=value
+        3. key+value

+    It allows to set configuration dict values or appending array values.
+    In the three forms, 'value' can be chained by one of the three forms to set value at deeper level.

+    For example:
+        force-fetch=true
+        executor:type=qubes
+        executor:options:dispvm=builder-dvm
+        components+lvm2
+        components+kernel:branch=stable-5.15

 Remark:
     The Qubes OS components are separated into two groups: standard components and template components.
 Standard components will produce distribution